 - Local Authorities across the South East have made calls for business to donate any unused PPE including masks, disposable gloves, aprons, eye goggles and sanitising gel, so that these can be provided to frontline staff.

 - To contact Essex County Council, email email@example.com

 - To contact Kent County Council, email firstname.lastname@example.org

 - To contact Southend-on-Sea Borough Council, email email@example.com

 - To contact Thurrock Council, email firstname.lastname@example.org

 “The South East is known for being a region filled with entrepreneurs and small businesses, and for having a hardworking, innovative business community.
 We want to tap into the wealth of knowledge and assets available in the business community, to all play a part where we can to support the wider national efforts.

 “These resources aim to present opportunities to some businesses to diversify their operations – which could be critical to their survival at this time – and also for efforts to be combined for maximum impact.
 This is all part of the national effort and we hope, in years to come, we will be able to take pride in how the business community in the South East responded and stepped up to support this fight.”

 For those seeking alternative employment, please visit gov.uk/find-a-job

-To sign up to receive SELEP’s daily business briefing, as well as view previous editions, please click here.
+You can sign up to receive SELEP’s business briefing, as well as view previous editions.